What is the Jackal Hitbox in Rocket League?

 The Jackal’s body in Rocket League has an Octane hitbox, which gives it the mobility and stability it needs to do great things on the car soccer field.
 After all, it’s soccer, so you want to be fast, you want a good turning circle, you want a nice and simple hitbox that gives you all the possibilities to be a successful player.

-The Octane hitbox has been assigned to the Jackal via the Rocket League car hitbox list, where you can find every single available car and its corresponding hitboxes.
+The Octane hitbox has been assigned to the Jackal via the official Rocket League car hitbox list, where you can find every single available car and its corresponding hitboxes.
 However, this is boring as hell.
 You want to know what kind of features the hitbox has, right?
-Then you can either click on the link above or here for our to the Octane hitbox!
+Then you can either click on the link above or here for our guide to the Octane hitbox!

 If you’re not up for it, here’s the TLDR version: the Octane is a classic hitbox and the highest in Rocket League.
 It has some of the best ball control in the game, with a pretty standard and mediocre turn radius.
 It’s zippy and fast, extremely reliable, and incredibly fun to play.
 It’s the standard car, folks, what else is there to say?
 One more thing to say, there are some nice Jackal designs and we have the best ones for you, so you can check that one out too if you want.
 Have fun and eat a pizza.